upbound/docs/content/all-spaces/workload-id.md

 <!-- vale Upbound.Spelling = NO -->

-Upbound deploys the `mxp-controller`, `vector.dev`, and `external-secrets-contoller` in the ControlPlane's namespace and the service account namespaced names are determined after the ControlPlane namespace creation.
+Upbound deploys the `mxp-controller`, `vector.dev`, and `external-secrets-contoller` in the ControlPlane's namespace and determines the service account namespaced names after creating the ControlPlane namespace.
 IAM roles associated with these service accounts must have trust policies conditioned on the sub-claim of the projected OIDC token.
 Sub claims identify the namespaced service account as `system:serviceaccount:<ControlPlane namespace>:<service account